mattmason/cpp-stateless/README.md

  - Clang 3.1 on Cygwin, 3.2 on Ubuntu

     Use the patch attached to [this bug report](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=678033) to allow use of --std=gnu++11.
-    A number of unit tests fail.
-Investigation is hampered by inability to debug Clang 3.1 executables due to missing symbol information.

  - Visual Studio 2012 on Windows 7